Statistical issues in Serial Killer Nurse cases: The case of Lucia de Berk

 Do the data speak the truth, the whole truth, and nothing but the truth?
 No. Lucia's life sentence for ten murders of children and old people got reversed.
-At the retrial in 2010, the judges, in their summing up, congratulated the nurses on their devotion and their professional efforts to save the lives of their patients, lives which (they publicly announced) had been unnecessarily shortened through medical errors.
-The errors were caused by mis-diagnosis, chaotic management, ignorance of the content of the patients' medical dossiers … they were committed by hospital specialists and hospital managers, as is abundantly clear from the medical evidence given at the re-trial.
+At the retrial in 2010, the judges, in their spoken summing up, congratulated all the nurses including Lucia on their devotion and their professional efforts to save the lives of their patients, lives which (as the judges now announced) had been unnecessarily shortened through medical errors.
+The errors were caused by mis-diagnosis, chaotic management, ignorance of the content of transferred patients' medical dossiers.
+They were committed by hospital specialists and hospital managers, as is abundantly clear from the medical evidence given at the re-trial.

 The key to Lucia's exoneration was the invalidation of the toxicological argument concerning the ``trigger-case''.
 We now know that a coincidence of several triggers set off a witch-hunt, followed (as was already noted by observers at the time) by what seemed like a witch-trial.
 A nurse who stood out from the crowd with a striking appearance, a strong personality, and a colourful (dark?) past was a natural scapegoat for the mistakes being made in a failing hospital department.